denironyx/overturemapsr/cran-comments.md

 This is a re submission.
 In this version I have:

 * Converted the DESCRIPTION title to title case.
-* Remove the full stop at the end of the title
+* Added the link of the source of the data
-* Fixed the spelling of administration